A request represent an HTTP request that Hookdeck receives for a source.

 Request and event data

 A request's associated events (including ignored events) store data.
-You can see this date in the right-hand sidebar when you select a request and an event.
-You can use this data to filter and sort events, and track and resolve issues.
+You can see this data in the right-hand sidebar when you select a request and an event.
+You can use this data to filter Requests, filter Events in the Events dashboard section, and track and resolve issues.

 The displayed events depend on the current project view.
 Only CLI events will display in the CLI view and vice versa.